No Result

 Always wash your hands before you check your cervix.

-Just like your cervical mucus, the cervix is clever and changes to optimise the chances of conception.
+Just like your cervical mucus, the cervix is clever and changes to optimize the chances of conception.

 Here’s a list of other possible ovulation symptoms.